EDDYMENS/coding-terms-build/resources/views/markdown/domain-specific-language-dsl.md

 Domain-specific languages(DSL) are {{linkToPost('programming languages', 'programming language')}} tailored for specific programmatic tasks.

 ## Use Cases and Examples
 {{linkToPost('General-purpose')}} programming languages such as python, javascript, PHP allows you to do a host of tasks.
-This means they require a lot of different constructs, which usually lead to a lot of {{linkToPost('syntax')}} and semantics rules that require some mental fortitude to use.
+This means they require a lot of different constructs, which usually lead to a lot of {{linkToPost('syntax')}} and {{linkToPost('semantic')}} rules that require some mental fortitude to use.

 On the other hand, the problems a DSL solves are limited.
 This makes it possible for its designers to introduce a much friendlier syntax and fewer semantic rules.